alcionai/corso/docs/docs/developers/linters.md

 ### Running with the `Makefile`

-There’s a `Makefile` in the repository that will automatically check if the proper golangci-lint version is installed and run it.
+There’s a `Makefile` in the corso/src that will automatically check if the proper golangci-lint version is installed and run it.
 This make rule can be run with `make lint`.
-If golangci-lint isn't installed locally or the wrong version is present it will tell you what version it expects and give a link to the installation page.
+If golangci-lint isn't installed locally or the wrong version is present it will tell you what version it expects and provide a link to the installation page.

 ### Running manually

-You can run golangci-lint manually by executing `golangci-lint run` in the Corso code directory.
-It will automatically use the `.golangci.yml` configuration file so it executes with the same settings as the GitHub action.
+You can run golangci-lint manually by executing `golangci-lint run` in the corso/src directory.
+This will automatically use corso's `.golangci.yml` configuration.

 ## Adding exceptions for lint errors

 Sometimes the linter will report an issue but it's not something that can or should be fixed.
-In those cases there are two ways to add a linter exception.
+In those cases there are two ways to add a linter exception:

 ### Single exception via comment